HeavenlyBerserker/LLMProj/README.md

 # LLMProj

-This project explores the performance of BERT in textual entailment tasks.
+This project fine tunes and explores the performance of BERT in textual entailment tasks.